KieranWebDev/ThePlanets-TypeScript/README.md

 - I used Styled Components for the first time and found it pretty easy to pick up and much cleaner than having a separate CSS file for each component.
 The Dynamic Styling features available were very handy and the scoping of styles helped to avoid a lot of headaches due to CSS clashing.

--React Router was an essential tool for this project and v6 is very user-friendly.
+- React Router was an essential tool for this project and v6 is very user-friendly.
 I intend to use more of its features in my next project as I feel I was just scratching the surface of what I can do with it in this project.

 - As the project progressed I felt it would be a good opportunity to incorporate a backend using a SaaS, instead of relying on local data.
 I chose Superbase as it has an excellent free tier and is very user-friendly and intuitive to use.
 Although creating a backend may not have been strictly necessary for a project involving only the eight planets in our solar system, it presented a valuable learning experience and a stepping stone for more complex projects in the future.